 - 230-70.
 General.
 Means shall be provided to disconnect all conductors in a building or other structure from the service-entrance conductors. - (a) Location.
-The service disconnecting means shall be installed either inside or outside of a building or other structure at a readily accessible location nearest the point of entrance of the service conductors.
+The service disconnecting means shall be installed at a readily accessible location either outside of a building or structure, or inside nearest the point of entrance of the service conductors.